By Jacqueline Gwynne

 The two social workers I spoke to both said they had no choice but to do it.
 If they expressed distress about it, they were ostracised or sacked.
 Lisa* from Melbourne has been sacked twice for opposing the practice because she wasn’t comfortable with the idea of prostitution and the sexual exploitation of women.

 Barbara* from Queensland expressed disquiet that the men are not able to give consent but are forced to go to prostitutes:

 “Disabled men’s sexuality is considered sacrosanct and takes priority over the rights of a socially disadvantaged prostituted woman and the rights of female social workers.
 Disabled women, on the other hand are denied any sexuality at all and it is common practice for them to be sterilised.
 Disabled women are often given a hysterectomy and have their ovaries removed.
 This is equivalent to castration – cutting a man’s testicles off.
 It’s considered too cruel to perform on convicted paedophiles but families opt to do this to their own daughters.”

 According to Carrie, clients were often unable to climax and seemed uncomfortable being there.
 If it was not forced upon him by his family or carers, he probably would never have contemplated it.
 It is sexual abuse if he’s not willingly choosing it.

-If the disabled men’s families pay, the practice must be confined to affluent families, which makes this whole argument for the necessity of prostitution elitist, classist and absurd.
+If the men’s families pay, the practice must be confined to affluent families, which makes this whole argument for the necessity of prostitution elitist, classist and absurd.

 Sex is not a human right and it is not a life or death matter.
-A disabled man will not die if he doesn’t have an orgasm.
+A man will not die if he doesn’t have an orgasm.

 * Names of women interviewed have been changed to protect privacy.